Theo Maledon's Basketball Journey

 On April 14, 2017, Théo Maledon played in the Jordan Brand Classic game in New York.
 In 24 minutes, he scored 15 points, with 4 rebounds and 4 assists.
 The next month he won the Euroleague Junior championship scoring 13 points with 3 assists against Mega Bemax.

+It did not take him long to obtain a bigger role in ASVEL’s rotation.
 On October 6, 2018, Théo Maledon became the youngest player since Tony Paker to record a game with 20 or more in efficiency rating in Jeep Elite.
 Against Fos-sur-Mer he scored 15 points, with 4 rebounds and 4 assists.
+New coach Mitrovic made him a starter on November 3rd, 2018 and Maledon made the best of the opportunity.
 On November 18, 2018, he set new records for points (20) and efficiency (23) in a game against reigning champion Le Mans.
 He beat his efficiency record the next month in a win against Levallois Metropolitans (26 efficiency rating, 18 points, 3 rebounds, 5 passes, 2 steals, no turnovers).

 Théo Maledon was selected to be part of Team France Basketball, the senior French National team, in two World Cup Qualifiers games in February 2018.
 At 17 years old, he played his first game with « Les Bleus » in Espoo (Finland) on February 21.
 In 15 minutes he scored 3 points and grabbed 3 rebounds.
 Three days later he played against Czech Republic, scoring 8 points in 17 minutes.